BBT-DeFi/Tokenization-Template/Staking Token/readme.md

 Here is how you can run the program to test its API

-1.include all files in the same path
+1.install all required modules instances mentioned at the beginning of the code in the same path

 2.In the terminal, RUN
   node routesCompleteStaking.js